robertcorponoi/electron-vue3-ts-quick-start/README.md

 2. Run `npm run start` to start Electron.

 Now, with both of these running, whenever you make a change to the files Electron uses or the Vue files, the Electron window will update automatically.

+**Note:** The electron files are not Typescript so that they can be reloaded with electron-reloader.